-Following the CTS, students opt to transfer to a Diploma in Theological Studies (DTS) or a Bachelor of Theology degree (BTh), depending on their mark.

-Normally, DTS students finish the course in three years (CTS +1FT or 2PT) and then choose to complete the additional assignments for the BTh in the first two years in ministry.
+Following the CTS, students opt to transfer to a Diploma in Theological Studies (DTS) or a Bachelor of Theology degree (BTh).
+We offer the same teaching for all students, but BTh students must submit more assessment, often completed in the first two years in ministry.

 DTS students take six papers, exploring further issues in Biblical Studies, Theology, Mission and Ministry.
 All papers are assessed by a mixture of essays, projects and portfolios, although there is also the option to choose written exams for some papers.
-Students completing the CTS with a final mark of 60 or over can opt to take the BTh, which is a further two years full-time or up to four years part-time.
 BTh students take an additional 12 papers, exploring in greater depth Biblical Studies, Theology, Mission and Ministry, including a dissertation or extended project.
-BTh students must take at least two exams, but other papers can be assessed by essays, projects and portfolios.
+Apart from optional language exams all other papers can be assessed by essays, projects and portfolios.
 Alternatively, for those with an undergraduate degree in a subject other than Theology, we offer a Post-Graduate Diploma in Theology - a one year full-time or two year part-time course, which can act as a bridging qualification for an MTh in Applied Theology.
 For those with a degree in Theology, we offer a range of postgraduate options, allowing for various kinds of specialisation.
 For those with significant theological qualifications, it may be most appropriate to take a college-level ministerial course without the requirement of a university degree.

 An MTh in Applied Theology is a very useful course in preparing for ministry and/or a postgraduate research degree.

 The MTh allows a high degree of flexibility and choice in subjects, and is assessed by four long essays in 'Part 1' and then a 20,000-word dissertation in 'Part 2'.
 The MTh syllabus offers several broad areas of study, within which essay titles are chosen in conjunction with a tutor.
-For the first two terms of the first year, there are classes on a Friday morning, which means that congregation-based students make two weekly trips to Oxford during term term.
+For the first two terms of the first year, there are classes on a Friday morning, which means that congregation-based students make two weekly trips to Oxford during term.